apluskett/final-web-app-assignments/README.md

 cd Machine-Learning-API-project

 # Follow the setup instructions in that repository's README
-# The API must be running on port 8000
+# The API must be running on port 8000 for local development
 ```

 ### Build React Frontend